d2si/sovereign-keys/README.md

 #############################################
 ./install-sk-agent.sh
 ```
-It should not display anything but you can test the installation was successful by running an sk command:
+It should not display anything, but you can test the installation was successful by running a sk command:
 ```sh
 #############################################
 # Executed on the Test instance as ec2-user #